Current Travel Info

 Festivals & Fairs in September

-The annual Similkameen Sizzle Pepper Festival in Keremeos spices up September 20th, while the Grist Mill’s Heritage Fall Fair Sept 27 & 28th, and the Sunday Dinner series celebrate the bounty of the season.
+The annual Similkameen Sizzle Pepper Festival in Keremeos, the Grist Mill’s Heritage Fall Fair and the Sunday Dinner series celebrate the bounty of the season.

-Similkameen Sizzle Pepper Festival, Keremeos – Sept 20
+Similkameen Sizzle Pepper Festival, Keremeos – Held Annualy in September

 Contact Us

 The Similkameen is calling—come for the adventure, stay for the flavour, and leave with unforgettable memories.
-Our Visitor Centre councilors are local knowledge experts and are here to assist you.
+Our Visitor Centre councillors are local knowledge experts and are here to assist you.
 Contact Us.

 Seasons Category